 The design features a double story “g.”
 The font is best suited for headings and logos.

-Gilroy is a tall, slender sans serif font reminiscent of Lato.
+Poppins is a tall, slender sans serif font reminiscent of Lato.
 Many sans serifs have similar appearances, but the simplicity of the strokes match fairly closely.
-While there are a few variations with all of these fonts, Gilroy is similar enough to be in the same class.
+While there are a few variations with all of these fonts, Poppins is similar enough to be in the same class.

-Gilroy font comes with 20 weights, 10 uprights and italics.
+Poppins font is available for free through Google.
+It comes with 20 weights and glyphs such as Latin lowercase, Latin uppercase, numbers, punctuation and currency symbols.
+The font supports 469 different languages.
 While it is classified as a modern sans serif, the makers describe it as “having a touch of geometric” in the mix.
-It falls into the Qanelas font family.
+The wide range of possible symbols should meet the needs of nearly any project.

 11. Monolith

 If you’re looking for a taller, more slender Lato-like type, the Monolith font fits the description.
-Comes with two contrasting versions–Regular and Light.
-Also features true matching italics.
+Monolith comes with two contrasting versions–Regular and Light.
+It also features true matching italics.

 12. Yellow Peas